-This section is scheduled to meet in person on Tuesdays from 1:55-4:55 in Turlington 2349.
+This section is scheduled to meet in person.
 Any alternate meeting times/locations will be discussed in class and communicated via course announcements on Canvas.
 A typical class will consist of the following: 1) a brief lecture (or discussion of content viewed in advance on Canvas), 2) a student-led journal club discussion related to that week's topic, and 3) a relevant class activity or time for students to work on group projects.
-You will have at least two breaks in every 3-hour block.